NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Hermit.md

 Choose two attribute boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free attribute boost.

 You're trained in the Nature or Occultism skill, plus a Lore skill related to the terrain you lived in as a hermit (such as Cave Lore or Desert Lore).
-You gain the [[Feats/Dubious Knowledge|Dubious Knowledge]] skill feat.
+You gain the [[Dubious Knowledge|Dubious Knowledge]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*